 For many Czechs, Christmas time is the most important and most beautiful time of the year.
-Loads of food, lots of alcohol and quite a few days off.
+Lot of of food, lot of alcohol and quite a few days off.
 It’s the best all-inclusive holiday time ever!
-Even though we are the most atheist country in Europe, we love Christmas.
+Even though we are the second most atheist country in Europe, we love Christmas.
 What Czech Christmas is like, you can learn everywhere on Google.
-I would like to focus on some lesser-known facts, fun traditions and habits we automatically do without realizing how funny or bizarre they can be in the eyes of foreign observers.
+I would like to focus on some less-known facts, fun traditions and habits we automatically do without realizing how funny or bizarre they can be in the eyes of foreign observers.

 1. JESUS BABY SUPERSTAR

-I feel like I need to start with this: In the Czech Republic, Santa Claus only brings Coca-Cola (in commercial), not presents.
-For delivering gifts we have super tuned „Baby Jesus“ called „Ježíšek“ in Czech language, who can carry all the presents and distribute them all over the country and even to Slovakia!
+I feel like I need to start with this: In the Czech Republic, Santa Claus only brings Coca-Cola (in the Christmas commercial on TV), not presents.
+For delivering gifts we have super tuned „Baby Jesus“ called „Ježíšek“, who can carry all the presents and distribute them all over the country and even to Slovakia!
 Free of charge, always on time, trully a super baby…but nobody really knows how he looks like.
-Just try to google it, you won´t find a serious image of Ježíšek!
+Just try to google it, you won´t find any authentic image of Ježíšek!

 2. NO SHOWER BEFORE CHRISTMAS